soundpress/RulesOfNYC/docs/c34/index.rst

    (1) Late Filings.

       (i) Generally.
 Any lobbyist or client who fails to file a Report by the deadline for such Report will be subject to late filing penalties.
-Pursuant to Section 3-223(c)(2) of the Lobbying Law, a lobbyist or client who has never previously filed a Report will be charged a late filing penalty of ten dollars ($10) per day for each Report that is late and all other lobbyists or clients will be charged a late filing penalty of twenty-five dollars ($25) per day for each Report that is late.
+Pursuant to § 3-223(c)(2) of the Lobbying Law, a lobbyist or client who has never previously filed a Report will be charged a late filing penalty of ten dollars ($10) per day for each Report that is late and all other lobbyists or clients will be charged a late filing penalty of twenty-five dollars ($25) per day for each Report that is late.
 Late filing penalties accrue from the day after the filing deadline through, and including, the day the Report is filed, and include weekends and holidays.

       (ii) Notice.
-Pursuant to Section 3-223(c)(1) of the Lobbying Law, following either the failure to file or the late filing of a Report, the City Clerk will send a notice by email and certified mail, return-receipt requested, advising the lobbyist or client of the following:
+Pursuant to § 3-223(c)(1) of the Lobbying Law, following either the failure to file or the late filing of a Report, the City Clerk will send a notice by email and certified mail, return-receipt requested, advising the lobbyist or client of the following:

          (A) if a Report has not been filed, that such Report must be filed and the applicable late filing penalty paid no later than fourteen (14) business days after the date of emailing or mailing of the notice by the City Clerk, whichever is earlier; or